Evil from Within: Machine Learning Backdoors through Hardware Trojans: Case Study with the Xilinx Vitis AI

 \subsection{Evaluation}

-We evaluated our attack by implementing the manipulated \ac{DPU} on the Xilinx Zynq UltraScale+ MPSoC ZCU104 and running inference on the test data used in \autoref{dpu_trojan::subsec::ml_eval}.
-Based on \autoref{dpu_trojan::tab::regularization_eval}, we settled for a backdoored VGG-16 model generated using $L^1$ regularization and a trigger size of $50\times50$ pixels.
+We evaluated our attack on the Xilinx Zynq UltraScale+ MPSoC ZCU104 by running inference on the trojanized \ac{DPU} using the test data from \autoref{dpu_trojan::subsec::ml_eval}.
+We settled for a backdoored VGG-16 model generated using $L^1$ regularization and a trigger size of $50\times50$ pixels.
 This setup requires seven weight changes to achieve a trigger \ac{DSR} of $90\%$ before quantization, see \autoref{dpu_trojan::subtab::trigger_size_eval}.

 \autoref{dpu_trojan::fig::eval} shows the trigger success rate and test accuracy of the backdoor after quantization.
-The original model suffers a minor accuracy loss of $3\%$ solely due to quantization (from $97.43\%$ down to $94.49\%$).
+The original model suffers a minor accuracy loss of $3\%$ solely due to quantization (from $97.43\%$ to $94.49\%$).
 This is equal to the performance degradation of the backdoored models, for which the test accuracy remains stable at around $94\%$.
 As quantization causes deterioration of the trigger success rate compared to the $90\%$ \ac{DSR} achieved with seven parameter changes before, we gradually increase the number of changes up to $100$.
 The success rate converges to 83\% while reaching the final plateau after $40$ changes.

-\autoref{dpu_trojan::fig::overhead} depicts the hardware overhead in terms of the number of \acsp{LUT}, \acsp{FF}, and LUT-RAM being used for a varying number of replaced parameters.
-The more parameters we replaced, the more memory lines must be kept in the \trojan \ac{ROM}.
-If manipulations spread across multiple load instructions, the additions to the memory reader \ac{FSM} become more complex as the \trojan then needs to check against multiple addresses, thus requiring more resources.
+\autoref{dpu_trojan::fig::overhead} depicts the hardware overhead in the number of \acsp{LUT}, \acsp{FF}, and LUT-RAM being used for a varying number of replaced parameters.
+The more parameters we replace, the more memory lines must be kept in the trojan \ac{ROM}.
+If manipulations spread across multiple load instructions, the additions to the memory reader \ac{FSM} become more complex as the trojan then needs to check against multiple addresses, thus requiring more resources.
 To cater for potential model updates and allow for larger backdoors, sufficient \ac{ROM} should be provisioned during trojan insertion.
 Here, our trojan implementation causes a total hardware overhead below 1\% and fits the target device.
-In the absence of a golden model, this results in a stealthy \trojan implementation as no unreasonable amount of resources is required to implement the manipulated \ac{DPU}.
+In the absence of a golden model, this results in a stealthy trojan implementation as no unreasonable amount of resources is required to mount the manipulation.
 No delay in terms of clock cycles is added to the implementation, hence inference times are equal to the original \ac{DPU}.
 Based on these results, we argue that 30 weight changes resulting in a success rate of $78.15\%$ are a good trade-off to cause significant harm at little overhead.